rajinder-yadav/dm-css/README.md

 <div class="m7">Margin size 7</div>
 ```

-Set margin to auto, size is determined from available space.
+By setting margin to auto, size is determined from available space.

 __Mnemonic__: m = margin